Smothered Steak Recipe: The Ultimate Comfort Food You’ll Love

 Crafting the Rich Gravy

 Here’s where the magic happens.
-In the same skillet, add the sliced onions and minced garlic.
+Using the same skillet, toss in the sliced onions and minced garlic.
 Sauté until the onions become golden and slightly caramelized.
 Sprinkle the flour over the onions and stir well—this creates a roux, which is the base for your gravy.

 Gradually add the beef broth while stirring to avoid lumps.
 As the mixture simmers, it will thicken into a smooth, luscious gravy.
 If you’re feeling indulgent, stir in a splash of heavy cream for extra richness.
 Season the gravy with salt, pepper, and a pinch of paprika for added depth.